MahraibFatima/MachineLearning/MachineLearning.md

-# Machine Learning:
+# **Machine Learning:**
 - Supervised learning
 - Unsupervosed learning
 - Reinforcement learning

-**Supervised learing:**
+# Supervised learing:
-    Supervised learning is when we give our learning algorithm the right answer y  for each example to learn from.
+  Supervised learning is when we give our learning algorithm the right answer  for each example to learn from.

   Input -> output [lables]